Audrey Amiss

-Audrey Joan Amiss (1933 - 2013) was a British artist, whose art was re-discovered and recognised after her death in 2013.
+Audrey Joan Amiss (1933 – 2013) was a British artist, whose art was re-discovered and recognised after her death in 2013.
 During her lifetime, Amiss was not well known as an artist and spent large periods of her life in psychiatric hospitals and units, often against her will and following arrest for civil disturbance.
-A feature film inspired by Amiss' life, Typist Artist Pirate King, was written and directed by Carol Morley and has its UK premiere in March 2023 at Glasgow Film Festival.
+A feature film inspired by Amiss' life, Typist Artist Pirate King, was written and directed by Carol Morley, and had its UK premiere in March 2023 at Glasgow Film Festival.